MicrosoftDocs/visualstudio-docs/subscriptions/assign-github.md

 >
 > This feature is being deployed in phases and may not be immediately available on your agreement(s).

-When you click the **Move Now** button a fly-out panel will present you with recommendations on moving your Enterprise and/or Professional subscriptions:
+When you click the **Move Now** button, a fly-out panel will present you with recommendations on moving your Enterprise and/or Professional subscriptions:

    > [!div class="mx-imgBorder"]
    > ![Fly out panel](_img/assign-github/fly-out.png)

-In this tile you can review the impacted subscribers and specify whether you would like to notify them to receive an email notification after the move is complete.
+In this tile, you can review the impacted subscribers and specify whether you would like to notify them to receive an email notification after the move is complete.
 This email informs subscribers that their benefits remain unchanged and encourages them to begin setting up a presence in GitHub.

-After clicking the **Move all subscribers** button you will confirm your selections and wait a few seconds for the subscription move to complete.
+After clicking the **Move all subscribers** button, you will confirm your selections and wait a few seconds for the subscription move to complete.
 If applicable, you will need to perform these steps for Professional and Enterprise separately.

 ## What is the Visual Studio with GitHub Enterprise setup process?